pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-linux.md

 ### Installing Docker

 For Linux command line users, you can follow these steps to install Docker Community Edition (CE) for the first time on a new host machine.
 For these instructions, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.
+For your convenience, the instructions available on the Docker website are included in this this section of this document.

 **SET UP THE REPOSITORY**